top of page

 NARM Process

-One of the things I appreciate most about NARM is how well it translates to online therapy.
+One of the factors I appreciate most about NARM is how well it translates to online therapy.
 As long as you are in a private, comfortable space where you can safely turn inward, we can do this work together from anywhere.
-While many nature-based or mindfulness approaches focus on awareness of the external world, NARM centers on your internal world in how you relate to your own thoughts, sensations, and emotions in the present moment as the foundation for healing.

 NARM is trauma-informed and depth-oriented.
 It recognizes the impact of unprocessed trauma and the role of the subconscious in shaping our lives.
 Sessions are experiential and mindfulness-based, meaning we work together in real-time with what arises.
 This approach is also relational as we pay attention to how you’re feeling in our present connection, and somatic in including the awareness of physical sensations and nervous system shifts that happen as part of the healing process.